Independent Members of the COG: HWA's Comments, Plus Questions and Answers

 Also Malachi 4:5-6 pictures the Elijah to come at the very end of the Church age" (Mystery of the Ages.
 1985, p.
 349).

-All should understand that since the Church age has not ended, that HWA's own writings are completely consistent with Living's position on this matter.
-LCG' s position then, is that HWA may have been Elijah, that he did an Elijah-like work, that he was an Apostle God used to raise up the Philadelphia era of the Church of God, but that it is possible that God will raise up another to fill the Elijah role.
+All should understand that since the Church age has not ended, that HWA's own writings are completely consistent with my position on this matter.
 I publicly admit that HWA often said/wrote that he was the Elijah, but having communicated with many that HWA knew well for years, it is clear that HWA was not totally sure (otherwise he would have not told Dibar Apartian that he was not sure about it).
-Teaching that HWA did an Elijah-like work and allowing that God MIGHT have another Elijah in mind as the absolute end has not yet come (and HWA died over 18 years ago) is not inaccurate or wrong.
-Furthermore, while HWA claimed to restore at least 18 truths, I never recall reading or hearing him say that he 'restore all things', which is the requirement from Malachi.
+Teaching that HWA did an Elijah-like work and allowing that God MIGHT have another Elijah in mind as the absolute end has not yet come (and HWA died over 29 years ago) is not inaccurate or wrong.
+Furthermore, while HWA claimed to restore at least 18 truths, I never recall reading or hearing him say that he 'restore all things,' which is the requirement from Malachi.

-Laodicea means 'the people decide', and sadly each has decided what is more important than proclaiming the Gospel.
+Laodicea means 'the people decide,' and sadly each has decided what is more important than proclaiming the Gospel.
 As you know, Jesus taught Not everyone who says to Me, 'Lord, Lord,' shall enter the kingdom of heaven, but he who does the will of My Father in heaven...Now everyone who hears these sayings of Mine, and does not do them, will be like a foolish man who built his house on the sand" (Matthew 7:21,26).
 Jesus and HWA taught that the Philadelphia Church's top priority was to proclaim the Gospel.
-That is what LCG does.
-Calling HWA Elijah and not doing what he taught (fulfilling the remaining mission of the Philadelphia era church to proclaim the Gospel), is, as Jesus suggested, foolish.

-I feel that the fact that LCG allows make-up disqualifies it from being a unique remnant of the Philadelphia era of the Church, so aren't I better off not being part of it?
+I feel that the fact that those supporting the Philadelphia work allows make-up disqualifies it from being a unique remnant of the Philadelphia era of the Church, so aren't I better off not being part of it?

-I recently read an article HWA wrote about make-up in the 1960s.
+I also read an article HWA wrote about make-up in the 1960s.
 He essentially wrote that women wear make-up to fit into the world.
 While that may have been true then, the world has changed; Western culture has changed.
-Women now often have tattoos, weird body piercings, bare midriffs, etc. For the Church woman of the 21st century to wear moderate amounts of make-up really does not make her look worldly, nor like a hooker.
+Women now often have tattoos, weird body piercings, bare midriffs, wear sheer clothing, etc. For the Church woman of the 21st century to wear moderate amounts of make-up really does not make her look worldly, nor like a hooker.

 The fact is that HWA must have considered make-up somewhat of an administrative and cultural matter, as he changed his position on it at least two times while he was alive (I am fairly sure it is at least three times with one of those times restricted to Ambassador College students).
 In addition, the last time he ruled against it, he allowed make-up to be worn in areas he felt it was appropriate for the culture.
-LCG teaches that vanity is a sin.
-LCG teaches that wearing make-up out of vanity is a sin.
-I do not wear make-up, and LCG does not require anyone to wear make-up--you can be a member of LCG and not endorse make-up.
-On the other hand, it is nearly impossible to be independent or a member of an extremely small COG and place the top priority on proclaiming the Gospel.
+The genuine COG teaches that vanity is a sin.
+The genuine COG teaches that wearing make-up out of vanity is a sin.
+I do not wear make-up, and do not require anyone to wear make-up--you can support the Philadelphia work and not endorse make-up.
+On the other hand, it is nearly impossible to be independent and place the top priority on proclaiming the Gospel.

 Make-up is a twig, pharisaical argument, often used by those who do not place there priority on getting the Gospel out.
 In his November 19, 1976 letter Herbert Armstrong wrote,